EmiliaB0nes/FiveMDiscordBot/README.md

 ## Known Issues

 - The chart is suddenly not updated anymore
+    - There is too much data, decrease the dataStorageTime setting
-    - The database is probably corrupted.
+    - If it doesn't work, The database is probably corrupted.
 To fix this problem, delete history.sqlite and copy/rename history.sqlite.template to history.sqlite

 - On Ubuntu 20.04 LTS (and in some other distributions), the Node.js version is too old
     - You have to install [the official node.js repository](https://github.com/nodesource/distributions/blob/master/README.md) to have at least the v12.0